-- 1.1 The report sets out the draft estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and the 2022/23 Capital Programme and the proposed sources of funding. - 1.2 As reported in our report to Full Council in December 2021, the Provisional Settlement has now been announced and has indicated some additional grant finding which has been added to our "gap" table.
+- 1.1 This report sets out the draft estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and the 2022/23 Capital Programme and the proposed sources of funding. - 1.2 The Final local government Settlement has now been announced and has indicated some additional grant funding which has been added to our "gap" table.
 The Settlement is again, a one-year allocation which is not helpful for planning purposes.
 We still await details of a revised New Homes Bonus scheme and the results of the Fair Funding Review and Business Rates reset.
-These are not now expected until 2023/24.

-1.3 The report details the latest position and the proposal to close the residual budget gap with the use of reserves.
+These are not now expected until 2023/24. - 1.3 The report details the latest position and the proposal to close the residual budget gap with the use of reserves.